humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails12.md

 $ bundle --without production
 {% endhighlight %}

-> Powertip: `bundle` has an alias for `bundle install`.
-Hey, it saves 8 characters...
+> Powertip: `bundle` is an alias for `bundle install`.
+Hey, it saves typing an extra 8 characters...

 Now we can initialize rspec for our application.